 Balances, transactions, revenue and expense between the Company and its subsidiaries, which are related parties of the Company, have been eliminated on consolidation and are not disclosed in this note.
-Details of transactions between the Group and other related parties are disclosed below.
+Besides information disclosed elsewhere in the other notes, details of transactions between the Group and other related parties are disclosed below.